hackerb9/3C509B-nestor/README.md

 # 3C509B-nestor
 8086 Driver for 3COM Etherlink III 3C509B cards

 The 3COM 3C509B card is known to work with computers with a 16-bit ISA bus, but the reason for this is not that the card physically requires it, but because the software uses assembly opcodes found in the 286 processor.
 That means the original IBM PC and XT (which have an 8-bit ISA bus) cannot use the card.
-Or rather, they couldn't.
+Or rather, they couldn't for the first 30 years of their life.

 [Nestor](http://www.vcfed.org/forum/member.php?12204-nestor) a.k.a.
-[Distwave](http://ibmps1.wordpress.com/) of [VCFed.org](http://www.vcfed.org/) took the time in 2012 to [replace all the 286 specific assembly instructions with generic 8086 code](http://www.vcfed.org/forum/showthread.php?30537-Feeling-lucky-is-the-3c509B-compatible-with-8088-using-NE1000-drivers&p=224266#post224266).
+[Distwave](http://ibmps1.wordpress.com/) of [VCFed.org](http://www.vcfed.org/) took the time in 2012 to replace all the 286 specific assembly instructions with [generic 8086 code](http://www.vcfed.org/forum/showthread.php?30537-Feeling-lucky-is-the-3c509B-compatible-with-8088-using-NE1000-drivers&p=224266#post224266).
 Nestor used the packet driver source code from [crynwr.com](http://web.archive.org/web/*/http://www.crynwr.com/drivers/), which was released under the GNU GPL license.

 This repository is meant to be a secondary place to hold the source code and to log the changes Nestor made.
 (Look at the history for the file 3c509.asm).
 Hopefully, having this in version control will also allow other changes people have made (such as hacks  to get it to work on the V20 CPU) to be incorporated in a clean way.